mobak88/recipe-node-app/README.md

 You need psql installed on your machine to run the database and change the password in db.js to your password.
 Download PostgreSQL [Here](https://www.postgresql.org/download/)
-The recipe for creating database and tables can be found in [Here](https://github.com/mobak88/purchase-tracking-system/blob/main/database.sql)
+The schema for creating database and tables can be found in [Here](https://github.com/mobak88/recipe-node-app/blob/main/database.sql)

 ## Connect to database